gurleenkaurv05/in1010-exam-v25/README.md

-# IN1010: Objektorientert programmering (Java)
+# IN1010: Object-Oriented Programming (Java)

-Besvarelsen fikk karakteren B.
+The submission received a grade of B.

-Følg linken for en beskrivelse av emnet: https://www.uio.no/studier/emner/matnat/ifi/IN1010/
+Follow the link for a description of the course: https://www.uio.no/studier/emner/matnat/ifi/IN1010/